oktawiuszr/apartment_prices/README.md

 Price vs Distance for Rent:

 - The distribution allows to indicate the most common correlation between price and distance to center.
 The spectrum of results is highly related to area of the city.
-  - In Krakow, the dominant cluster is within the 2 500-4 500 zł  price range and 1.5-5km from the center.
+  - In Krakow, the dominant cluster is within the 2 500-4 500 zł  price range and 1.5-5 km from the center.
-  - In Wrocław, the concentration lies in the 2 000-4 500 zł rage, primarily within 0.5-3km.
+  - In Wrocław, the concentration lies in the 2 000-4 500 zł rage, primarily within 0.5-3 km.
-  - In Warszawa, the prevailing range is 4 000-5 000 zł, with distances mainly between 0.5-6km.
+  - In Warszawa, the prevailing range is 4 000-5 000 zł, with distances mainly between 0.5-6 km.

 - The price vs distance to center distribution suggests that larger cities not only command higher prices, but also exhibit a broader spatial distribution of high-value transactions.